 Ready to start using coconut oil?
 Remember, not all coconut oil is created equal.
 Read our article revealing what you should look for when buying coconut oil – and some of the top brands you can choose.

-Here are just some of the reasons why you should start putting coconut oil on your face:
+Here are just some of the reasons why you should start putting coconut oil on your face and skin:

 Coconut is an excellent skin moisturizer